Kodak nears bankruptcy end with 2-for-1 UK pension deal

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.

-Photography pioneer Eastman Kodak Co EKDKQ.PK on Monday cleared the last two hurdles to ending its bankruptcy in one leap, with an agreement to sell its remaining non-core businesses to its British pension fund for $650 million.
+Photography pioneer Eastman Kodak Co EKDKQ.PK cleared the last two hurdles to ending its bankruptcy in one leap on Monday with an agreement to sell its remaining non-core businesses to its British pension fund for $650 million (419 million pounds).

 The agreement is subject to approval by the U.S. Bankruptcy Court in Manhattan.